 There are protocols that must be followed when seclusion is employed including the circumstances when its use is permitted.
-Utilization of a seclusion time out/(safe room) procedure requires that there be a functional assessment of the target behavior, a behavior support plan, request to the Chief Behavior Analyst in writing specifying the rationale for the use of the procedure, and an approval of the designated time out area or room and time out shall only be included as a part of the behavior support plan after a functional behavioral assessment provides indication that the behaviors targeted for intervention with the time out procedure will not be reinforced by the procedure, that there are high rates of positive reinforcement and engaging activities available for the individual making "time in" an enriched situation.
+Utilization of a seclusion time out/(safe room) procedure requires that there be a functional assessment of the target behavior, a BSP, request to the Chief Behavior Analyst in writing specifying the rationale for the use of the procedure, and an approval of the designated time out area or room and time out shall only be included as a part of the BSP after a functional behavioral assessment provides indication that the behaviors targeted for intervention with the time out procedure will not be reinforced by the procedure, that there are high rates of positive reinforcement and engaging activities available for the individual making "time in" an enriched situation.
 These criteria are specified in the time out room/safe room review process.

 Personnel administering seclusion (time-out) must have physical crisis management training and competency based implementation of time out.
-The Licensed Behavior Analyst provides the training for implementers, monitors, and adjusts the intervention strategies.
+The LBA provides the training for implementers, monitors, and adjusts the intervention strategies.

-When seclusion is administered, the incident is documented in the Event Management Tracking (EMT).
-The Behavior Support Plan also includes data collection documenting the date, time in/out, and notes on monitoring during seclusion.
+When seclusion is administered, the incident is documented in the EMT.
+The BSP also includes data collection documenting the date, time in/out, and notes on monitoring during seclusion.

-The use of seclusion time out is considered a behavioral strategy and must be included in a Behavior support plan that is developed by a licensed behavioral provider (RSMo 337 (300 to 345) and 376 (1224).
+The use of seclusion time out is considered a behavioral strategy and must be included in a BSP that is developed by a licensed behavioral provider (RSMo 337 (300 to 345) and 376 (1224).

+ii.
 State Oversight Responsibility.
-Specify the State agency (or agencies) responsible for overseeing the use of seclusion and ii. ensuring that State safeguards concerning their use are followed and how such oversight is conducted and its frequency:
+Specify the State agency (or agencies) responsible for overseeing the use of seclusion and ensuring that State safeguards concerning their use are followed and how such oversight is conducted and its frequency:

-Seclusion (time-out) is allowed in community settings within behavior support plans approved by the division's Chief Behavioral Analyst.
+Seclusion (time-out) is allowed in community settings within BSPs approved by the division's Chief Behavioral Analyst.
 A CIMOR-EMT Event Report is completed by the persons involved in the event where seclusion was used.
-The event report is submitted to the DD State Responsible Oversight Organization for entry and review in the CIMOR- EMT System.
+The event report is submitted to the DD State Responsible Oversight Organization for entry and review in the CIMOR-EMT System.
 If the report reaches criteria for an allegation of abuse or neglect an inquiry would be conducted to establish or rule out reasonable cause.
 If reasonable cause is established a DMH investigation will be requested.

-The Event Monitoring data is collected through the CIMOR system and is analyzed by the Quality Enhancement (QE) staff.
+The Event Monitoring data is collected through the CIMOR system and is analyzed by the QE staff.
 Thresholds for review have been established and individuals who have met threshold in consecutive quarters receive more intensive review and follow up by regional QE staff.
-In addition the Regional Behavior Support Review Committees will be reviewing the strategies and supports for individuals who have approved time out strategies incorporated into their behavior support plans.
+In addition the Regional Behavior Support Review Committees will be reviewing the strategies and supports for individuals who have approved time out strategies incorporated into their BSPs.

-The Department of Mental Health (Operating Agency) is responsible for methods to detect the unauthorized use of seclusion.
-Seclusion is considered a prohibited technique unless otherwise in a behavior support plan approved by the division's Chief Behavior Analyst.
+The DMH(Operating Agency) is responsible for methods to detect the unauthorized use of seclusion.
+Seclusion is considered a prohibited technique.
+Seclusion (time out) is allowed in a BSP approved by the division's Chief Behavior Analyst.
 As outlined in the provider contract, if it occurs it is required to be reported as noted in Missouri administrative rules, known as Code of State Regulations (9 CSR 10-5.206).
 The DD State Responsible Oversight Organization will identify the use of seclusion through any of the division's quality management functions.

-As a key quality integrated function, support monitoring reports findings requiring remediation through the Action Plan Tracking System (APTS).
+As a key quality integrated function, support monitoring reports findings requiring remediation are entered into the APTS.
 The findings requiring remediation are then reviewed by the division.
 Support coordinator through the integrated quality function of support monitoring process communicates directly to the operating agency when findings requiring remediation are identified.
 These findings are also entered directly into APTS where the division reviews data quarterly for analysis.